propi/rdfrules/gui/README.md

 The GUI is available on this address: http://localhost:8899/api/webapp

-You can copy datasets into the "workspace" directory in the running docker container by this command:
+You can copy datasets into the `workspace` directory in the running docker container by this command:

 ```
 > docker cp path/to/dataset rdfrules:/root/webapp/workspace